agrc/metadata-asset-tracking-tool/metadata/recreation/ski_area_boundaries.md

 ### How reliable and accurate is the dataset?

-These data are approximate boundaries for general reference or cartographic purposes and do not accurately reflect areas of operation, avalanche control, or land ownership/leases.
+These data are approximate boundaries for general reference purposes and do not accurately reflect areas of operation, avalanche control, or land ownership/leases.
 Please reach out to [our team](https://gis.utah.gov/contact/) with questions or concerns regarding this dataset.

 ## Credits